joaomauricio5/100-days-of-code/log.md

 ### **Socialcademy - Posts deletion authorization + filter by author**

 **Today's Progress**: Today I continued integrating users into Socialcademy, specifically by restricting the posts that the current logged in user can delete - they should only be able to delete posts that they uploaded themselves.
 Additionally, I started implementing a feature to fetch posts from a specific user, by clicking on their name on a post.
 Still a bit buggy but the fetching methods from the repository were successful.
 I can already see some code repetition starting to appear in the PostViewModel, so I've added that to my tasks list and will address it in the next few days.
-I am starting to feel like, once I start refactoring some of my code, my implementation will start to get closer to Codecademy's and a lot of it will start to make sense.
+I am starting to feel like, once I start refactoring some of my code, my implementation will start to get closer to Codecademy's and a lot of their strategies will start to make practical sense to me.

 **Links to work:**